nickfargo/will/src/deferral.coffee.md

 ### States

-`Deferral` uses the **[State][]** library to explicitly define concrete states [`pending`, `accepted`, `rejected`], expressions of their shared abstractions, and methods that describe a deferral’s specific behaviors within each state.
+`Deferral` uses the **[State][]** library to explicitly define concrete states [`pending`, `accepted`, `rejected`], their shared abstractions, and methods that describe a deferral’s specific behaviors within each state.

       state @::, 'abstract',